The Ultimate Fall Road Trip on Michigan's M-22

 The coastal road that leads to Empire Bluff lies out of sight, just beyond the dunes.
 M-22 meanders from Manistee to Traverse City in the northwest corner of Michigan's Lower Peninsula, encompassing the Leelanau Peninsula and its vineyards, orchards and resort towns.
 At 116 miles long, M-22 is a mere wisp of a highway.
 But it represents much more than space between destinations.
 The route evokes a vaunted lifestyle where farm stands spill over with cherries and apricots, and half the vehicles in summer carry bikes, paddleboards or kayaks.
 "It's not just a road," says Traverse City kiteboarder Matt Myers.
 "It's a way of life."

-Matt and his brother, Keegan, discovered the true reach of the highway’s mystique in 2004, after they made some road-sign tees for surfing and kiteboarding friends.
+Matt and his brother, Keegan, discovered the true reach of the highway's mystique in 2004, after they made some road-sign tees for surfing and kiteboarding friends.
 When the brothers wore the shirts on the cover of a local magazine, they were inundated with unsolicited orders.
 So they printed more, using the profits to pay down student loans.
 The requests kept snowballing.
 Today, their Traverse City store, M22, is a seven-figure business selling clothing, coffee mugs, car decals and even bottles of wine branded with the highway logo.
-They’ve exported goods to customers around the world.
-And, perhaps testament to Matt and Keegan’s marketing, so many M-22 signs have been stolen from the road (more than 90 in the last three years), the state highway department had to modify their design.
+They've exported goods to customers around the world.
+And, perhaps testament to Matt and Keegan's marketing, so many M-22 signs have been stolen from the road, the state highway department had to modify their design.
 Replacement signs now simply read 22.

 Whatever signs you follow around the ring finger of Michigan's Mitten, an M-22 road trip marries stunning countryside and memorable flavors.
 The lake creates a temperate microclimate that sustains one of the country's most productive fruit-growing regions-and makes this the best possible place to forget a packed lunch.
 In fall, hardwoods blaze against a backdrop of cobalt water.
 And beneath the surface, a migrating rainbow of pinks, greens and silvers greets those who venture out by canoe or kayak.
 Schools of Pacific salmon, up to 30 pounds each, travel inland from Lake Michigan through the Platte River.
 Their journey—and yours—makes for a glorious ritual of fall.